With all this glorious hiking,

 no wonder italians are obsessed with boots.

-$1400 per person (round trip from western USA to Torino, Italy)
+$1400 per person (round trip with Delta, from Seattle to Torino, Italy)

-$1000 per person (round trip from western Canada to Torino, Italy)
+$1312 per person (round trip with Lufthansa, from Seattle to Torino, Italy)

 Your airfare will depend on the airline you choose and when you purchase.
 The accuracy of our USD cost estimates will depend on ever-fluctuating exchange rates.
 Our scout fee will not change.